 (d) Has good cause for the cancellation, termination, nonrenewal or discontinuance.

 (2) Notwithstanding any agreement, good cause exists when a manufacturer or distributor can demonstrate termination is necessary due to a material breach of a reasonable term or terms of the agreement by a dealer when weighed against the interests of the dealer and the public.
+The burden of proof is on the manufacturer to prove good cause by a preponderance of the evidence.
 The interests of the dealer and the public shall include consideration of:

 (a) The relationship of the dealer's sales to the sales in the relevant market;